JUA96/Joe-Portfolio/README.md

 - Using Natural Language Processing techniques I classified 150,000 news articles.
 The algorithms used were Support-Vector Machine (SVM) Multinomial Naive-Bayes (MNB) and XGBoost, of which SVM was the most accurate.

-The project is here: https://github.com/JUA96/fake-news-classifier
+The project is here: [Fake News Classifier](https://github.com/JUA96/fake-news-classifier)

 Software used: